omerhakim/Lab_Mod3/README.md

 <img src = "./images/image16.png">

-For each one of my models (Logistic Regression, K Nearest Neigbors and Decision Tree) I ran hyper-parameter tuning, using sklearn grid search.
-Folloeing is an example of the logistic regression tuning.
+For each one of my models (Logistic Regression, K Nearest Neighbors and Decision Tree) I ran hyper-parameter tuning, using sklearn grid search.
+Following is an example of the logistic regression tuning.
 Example for the other models can be found in the code document.

 <img src = "./images/image17.png">

-After choosing the best parameter I evalute my models agains each other.
+After choosing the best parameter I evaluated my models against each other.
 I looked for the best F1 score.
-This is the KNN result:
+This is the KNN model result:

 <img src = "./images/image19.png">

-and this is the Decision Trees" result:
+And this is the Decision Trees" result:

 <img src = "./images/image20.png">

-My best F1 score (0.533) was achieved with the logistic regression model which was cohsen to my final model.
+My best F1 score (0.533) was achieved with the logistic regression model which was chosen to my final model.

 <img src = "./images/image21.png">

- I added chart for the confusion matrix of the logistic regression to have better understanig of the result.
-Because we deals with credit, the scenario we would like to avoid the most is false Negative and also in this matter, the logistic regression model has the best results.
+I added  a chart for the confusion matrix of the logistic regression, to have better understanding of the result.
+Because we deal with credit, the scenario we would like to avoid the most is false Negative, and also in this matter, the logistic regression model had the best results.

 <img src = "./images/image22.png">

-Summary - This data set is complicated to predict, with a lot of confusing data. going over different attemts with this data on Kaggle, f1 score of 0.53 seems to be relativly good results (also of course not so good in general). according to the research in UTC, only models using neural netwrks were able to achievie signifctly better results, so I hope in the future to come back to this data and apply more sofisticated tools.
+Summary - This data set is complicated to predict and includes many confusing features. going over different attempts with this data on Kaggle, F1 score of 0.53 seems to be relatively good results (also of course not so good in general in order to predict default). according to the research in UTC, only models using neural networks were able to achieve significantly better results, so I hope in the future to come back to this data and apply more sophisticated tools for prediction.